Uday Hussein: Early life and education

-Uday Saddam Hussein Al Tikriti was born in Al-Karkh, Baghdad to Saddam Hussein and Sajida Talfah while his father was in prison.
-Multiple sources give different birthdays; although official sources give an 18 June 1964 birth, The Independent gave a birth date of 9 March 1964, while others give a 1965 birth.
+Uday Saddam Hussein Al-Nasiri Al Tikriti was born in Karkh, Baghdad, to Saddam Hussein and Sajida Talfah while his father was in prison.
+Multiple sources give different birth dates; although official sources give a birth date of 18 June 1964, The Independent gave a birth date of 9 March 1964, while others give a 1965 birth.
 One source gave it as early as 1963.
 He was rumored to have played with disarmed grenades as an infant.
 As a child, he and his younger brother Qusay would witness executions with their father.

 Uday attended al-Mansour school in Baghdad in the 1970s.
-One of his former teachers was Dinah Bentley, an English teacher from Yorkshire who married an Iraqi and briefly taught at the school.
+One of his teachers was Dinah Bentley, an English teacher from Yorkshire who married an Iraqi and briefly taught at the school.
 Uday was reportedly driven to school by a chauffeur in a Mercedes-Benz and surrounded by servants.
 He picked up his English teacher's Yorkshire accent and was described as a cheerful, bright child who was responsive to discipline, but an average student who struggled to concentrate.

-He was alleged to have committed his first killing as a 16 year old against his teacher who chastised him in front of his girlfriend.
-He started his university studies at Baghdad Medical College, where he only stayed for three days.
+He began studies at Baghdad Medical College, but only stayed for three days.
 Then he moved to the College of Engineering, and obtained a Bachelor of Engineering from the University of Baghdad.
 He wrote his master's thesis on "Iraqi military strategy during the eight-year Iran-Iraq war".
-He obtained a doctorate in political science from the University of Baghdad in 1998 and the title of his thesis was "The world after the Cold War", where he predicted the United States would no longer be a world power in 2015.
-Some have argued that Uday did not have academic abilities and his theses were written by others in exchange for money and gifts, and no one was able to give Uday a low score out of fear.
+He obtained a doctorate in political science from the University of Baghdad in 1998 and the title of his dissertation was "The world after the Cold War", in which he predicted the United States would no longer be a world power in 2015.
+Some have argued that Uday did not have academic prowess and his theses were written by others in exchange for money and gifts, with no one able to give Uday a low score out of fear.
 "He was really smart, probably smarter than his father—but he was crazy," said one of his classmates about Uday.